Skip to content

 Generalized accounts

 If either of the participants is a Generalized account the channel create will also create an extra entry in the contract state tree, containing a frozen authentication state that will be used for off-chain authentication and verification in off-chain updates (potentially eventually enforced on-chain) of this particular channel.
-A more detailed explaination can be found here
+A more detailed explanation can be found here

 Requirements